MultiSafepay/docs/content/payment-methods/testing.md

 1. Create an order.
 2. Change the order status to `shipped`.
-3. Make a pay later refund API request: [Refund order](/reference/refundorder/) > Pay later refund.
+3. Make a BNPL refund API request: [Refund order](/reference/refundorder/) > BNPL refund.
     A new order is created for the refund.
 The order status for the refund changes to **Completed**.

 </details>